fanf2/leapsecs/doc/spec.md

 use different formats, but they contain similar information.

-Each leap second is indicated by the date immediately following, i.e. the first of the month (so far, always January and July.), and the value of DTAI starting at that date.
+Each leap second is indicated by the date immediately following, i.e. the first of the month (so far, always January and July), and the value of DTAI starting at that date.

 The tables do not explicitly say whether a leap second is positive or